Ángel Romero (footballer)

-Ángel Rodrigo Romero Villamayor (born 4 July 1992), more commonly known as Ángel Romero, is a Paraguayan professional footballer who plays as a winger for Corinthians and the Paraguay national team.
+Ángel Rodrigo Romero Villamayor (born 4 July 1992) is a Paraguayan professional footballer who plays as a winger for Campeonato Brasileiro Série A club Corinthians and the Paraguay national team.
 He is the twin brother of Óscar Romero.

 Club career

 Cerro Porteño

 Romero made his senior league debut for Cerro Porteño on 15 May 2011, playing the full 90 minutes in a 1–0 loss to General Caballero.

 Corinthians

 On 3 June 2014, it was reported that Romero would be transferred to Brazil's Sport Club Corinthians Paulista where he would sign a five-year contract.

 San Lorenzo

-On August 8, 2019, he signed with San Lorenzo for three seasons.On August 31, he scored his first goal for the club, in a 2-1 victory over Unión, in a match valid for the Argentine Championship.On August 28, 2020, the club announced the termination of the contract with the athlete, as a way of complying with the financial fair play implemented by the Professional League.
+On 8 August 2019, he signed with San Lorenzo for three seasons.
+On 31 August, he scored his first goal for the club, in a 2–1 victory over Unión, in a match valid for the Argentine Championship.
+On 18 August 2020, Romero injured teammate Andrés Herrera, causing a fracture of his leg.
+The tackle was heavily criticized by teammates, and Romero was made to train separate from the team by manager Mariano Soso.
+On 28 August 2021, the club announced the termination of the contract with Romero in order to comply with the Financial Fair Play implemented by the LPF.